-In the EAL Year 8 some girls take Art, Music and Academic Scholarships.
-We help the girls prepare for interviews.
+Some Year 8 girls take Art, Music and Academic Scholarships.
+We might help the girls prepare for interviews if the need arises.
 The girls need to be orientated on the scope of interview questions and purpose and nature of the interview questioning.
 Culturally, such interviews would be very different in their own countries.